dialpad/dialtone-legacy/docs/design/colors/index.md

 ## Base palette

 Base colors are the literal value of all available colors.
-Use these if all abstracted text, status text, surface, or border colors to not fit your need.
+Use these only if all abstracted Text, Status text, Surface, or Border colors do not fit your need.

-Each of the colors listed above references one of these.
+Each of the colors listed above references these.
 For example, `var(--fc-primary)` is an alias to `var(--black-900)`, and `var(--fc-critical)` is an alias to `var(--red-300)`.

 <colors-catalog />